Lumi-supercomputer/lumi-userguide/docs/computing/jobs/billing.md

+[lumi-c]: ../../computing/systems/lumic.md

-# Billing
+# Billing policy

-Running jobs and storing data on the parallel filesystem consume the billing units allocated to your project:
+Running jobs on the compute nodes and storing data on the storage will consume the billing units allocated to your project:

-- for computing, your project is allocated CPU-core-hours
-- for storage, your project is allocated GB-hours.
+- Compute is billed in units of CPU-core-hours for CPU-nodes and GPU-hours for GPU-nodes.
+- Storage is billed in units of TB-hours.

 ## Compute billing

+### CPU billing

 For compute, your project is allocated CPU-core-hours that are consumed when running jobs.
 Depending on the partition, the way this billing is carried out differs.

-### Standard partition
+### Slurm partition billing details

+For some [slurm partitions][slurm-partitions] special billing rules apply.

+#### Standard and bench partitions

-The standard partition is operated in exclusive mode: the entire node will always be allocated.
+The `standard` and `bench` partitions are operated in exclusive mode: the entire node will always be allocated.
 In practice, 128 core-hours are billed for every allocated node and per hour even if your job has requested less than 128 cores per node.

 For example, 16 nodes for 12 hours: